ACheysson/acheysson.github.io/_pages/about.md

 About me
 ======

 I hold a Ph.D. from the European University Institute in Florence and I currently work as a research fellow at the University of Bologna.
-My research interests are in industrial organization, political economy, migration and media.
-My supervisors for the thesis were [Giacomo Calzolari](https://sites.google.com/view/giacomo-calzolari) and [Alessandro Tarozzi](https://sites.google.com/site/alessandrotarozzi/home).
+My research interests are in industrial organization, digital platforms, political economy, migration and media.

-You can download my CV [here](/files/CV.pdf).

 Research
 ======